Home Office warns UK firms to prepare as most still unable to hire EU staff post-Brexit

 From next year, all businesses that want to employ new workers from the EU will have to be Home Office-approved.
 Previously, under the free movement principles of the single market, firms employing EU workers did not need a sponsor licence.

-The Home Office’s campaign to persuade businesses to ready for the new system will run throughout the Autumn as the vast majority of UK firms still have not secured the sponsor licences they will need to employ staff from the EU from January 1 2021.
+The Home Office’s campaign to persuade businesses to prepare for the new system will step up as the vast majority of UK firms still have not secured the sponsor licences they will need to employ staff from the EU from January 1 2021.

 The Home Office said it was using a wide range of channels to reach employers, including radio, social media, digital, and outdoor advertising.
 The campaign targets employers who are yet to become sponsors, with the key message that the way they hire from the EU is about to change, and that to recruit from outside the UK, they will need to be a licensed sponsor.